fraserlove/algo-lab/README.md

 # Python Scripts
 Python Scripts developed by Fraser Love.
-I am currently developing new simulations of Hamltonian Systems, mainly a Quntum Physics probablility calculator.
+I am currently developing new simulations of Hamltonian Systems, mainly a Quantum Physics probablility calculator.

 ## Simulations
 Computer models and simulations of Hamltonian and complex systems